brendonpanlaqui/Student-Management-System-using-C-language-with-MySQL-C-API-for-CRUD-database/README.md

 1. Create a database named `group1` in your MariaDB/MySQL server.
 2. Run the program, and it will automatically create the necessary tables (`Students` and `Grades`) if they do not exist.

+To compile and run the program using the terminal gcc -o G1sis G1sis.c -L/usr/lib/x86_64-linux-gnu -lmariadb ./G1sis